Gasmark8Devs/.github/profile/README.md

 ## Standard deployment flow (summary)

-1. Merge to `main` to deploy to staging.
+1. Merge to `main` to deploy to production.
 2. Validate changes in staging (QA/team).
 3. Push a semantic tag (`v*.*.*`) to deploy to production.
 4. Complete environment approval in GitHub, when required.